up2itnow0822/AgentNexus2/SECURITY.md

-# 🔒 AgentNexus Security Documentation
+# Security Policy

-**Comprehensive security hardening for decentralized AI agent execution**
+## Reporting a Vulnerability

+**DO NOT** open a public GitHub issue for security vulnerabilities.

+**Email**: security@agentnexus.io
+**Response Time**: 24 hours

+Please include:
+- Description of the vulnerability
+- Steps to reproduce
+- Potential impact
+- Any suggested fixes

 ---

-## 🛡️ Security Overview
+## Security Overview

 AgentNexus implements **defense-in-depth** security with multiple layers of protection.
 We take security seriously and follow industry best practices for containerized application security.